 All floors run the risk of incurring damage.
 However, as jarrah flooring is especially tough and resistant, this Australian timber is more likely to withstand the rigours of day-to-day life.

 Dragging heavy fridges or furniture without protective pads may cause surface marks.
 In some cases, a single plank can be removed and substituted for by a new undamaged plank.

-Call Integra Direct for a service call by one of our professional installers.
+Call ID Flooring for a service call by one of our professional installers.

 How long will jarrah flooring last?

 Solid timber flooring typically lasts between 25 and 35 years.
 However, you can expect jarrah to fare better.
 Not only will it last longer than other types of timber, but jarrah has the reputation of increasing its beauty over time.

 Jarrah flooring exposed to sunlight may eventually show a change in colour.
 Depending on your interior design choice, this change may be favourable, as it typically brings about a darkening of the wood and a deepening of the grains’ colour.

 Jarrah is beautiful Australian wood, famous for its durability, which makes jarrah flooring an ideal choice for rooms of high foot traffic, rooms prone to moisture and homes susceptible to termite infestation.